What we do

 The Resource Director and Co-director provide guidance to investigators from the earliest planning stages of the project when constructs are designed to advanced stages of the project during phenotype analysis.
 Resource technicians perform the specialized mouse embryonic stem cell and embryo manipulation methods to generate the genetically modified models.

 During the past 22 years, the facility has provided more than 1,000 new genetically modified lines.
-Our staff have generated these models on multiple strain backgrounds, using traditional methods such as transgenics and embryonic stem cell technology and also by newer methods such as CRISPR/Cas9 technology for the five CCSG programs.
+Our staff have generated these models on multiple strain backgrounds, using traditional methods such as transgenics and embryonic stem cell technology and also by newer methods such as CRISPR/Cas9 technology for the four CCSG programs.
 These mouse models are used to explain pathways contributing to tumor development and progression.
 This will continue using a variety of genome sequences and the initiation of large-scale efforts to functionally annotate these genomes.